-- Those services supplying varying levels of security controls, and are generally now certified as compliant with industry and regulatory standards.
+Those services supply varying levels of security controls and are generally now certified as compliant with industry and regulatory standards.
 No one would today hand-roll credit card data processing, for example – you contract a service that is PCI-certified, with servers in a certified data center, running a certified application processing operation.

 Focus on Manufacturers, Integrators, and Service Providers

 The mid-market (to includelocal government) will, in terms of the evolution of security, minimize points of control, not controls, and focus on contracts with service providers rather than continuing to staff all IT functions internally.

 This is just a reality of the market: the value proposition for working in technology for the public sector is not consistent with that being offered in the private sector, and the bulk of resources are preferred to contract with, rather than be directly employed by the government.
 Over time, IT professionals will be permanently gravitating to work in managed services: cloud data centers, analytics and business intelligence, value-added resellers, and managed service providers (both IT and security).
 One key benefit is the ability to now create expectations for service levels without worrying about employee churn.